zefanyakharisma-cell/International-Office-Website/README.md

 | `admin_partnership` | Partnership | `#partnership` |
 | `admin_head` | Head | Any tag (unrestricted) |

-Passwords are defined in `ADMIN_ACCOUNTS` at the top of `JS/admin.js`.
-The session is stored in `sessionStorage` and cleared when the tab closes.
+Credentials are defined in `ADMIN_ACCOUNTS` in `backend/server.py` (mirrored in `JS/admin.js` for the role list — only the server validates passwords).
+On successful login, the server issues a random Bearer token stored in `sessionStorage`; the token is invalidated on logout or tab close.

 ### How it works

 1. Click the **Admin** button (bottom-right corner) to open the login modal.
-2. After login, a floating action button (FAB) appears with **Add Article** and **Sign Out** options.
+2. `admin.js` sends credentials to `POST /api/admin/login`; on success, the Bearer token is stored in `sessionStorage`.
-3. The article form collects: title, excerpt, body paragraphs, key highlights, tag, and an optional image (drag-and-drop or file picker — stored as a base64 data URL).
+3. A floating action button (FAB) appears with **Add Article** and **Sign Out** options.
-4. Published articles are saved to `localStorage` under the key `pcu_admin_news` and immediately merged with the static seed articles from `JS/data/news.js` via `refreshNewsData()`.
+4. The article form collects: title, excerpt, body paragraphs, key highlights, contact info, tag, and an optional image (drag-and-drop or file picker — stored as a base64 data URL in the `image_url` column).
-5. Admins can edit or delete their own articles; the `Head` role can manage all articles.
+5. On submit, the article is `POST`ed (or `PUT`ed for edits) to `/api/articles` with the Bearer token.
+The server saves it to SQLite and returns the saved article; `refreshNewsData()` merges it with the static seed articles from `JS/data/news.js`.
-6. The News page "Trending" sidebar is populated from visit counts stored in `localStorage` (`pcu_article_visits`), sorted by view count descending.
+6. Admins can edit or delete their own articles; the `Head` role can manage all articles (calls `DELETE /api/articles/<id>`).

-> **Note:** Because articles are stored in `localStorage`, they are **device- and browser-specific** — articles published on one device will not appear on another.
-For a shared content store, the admin articles would need to be persisted server-side.
+7. Every article view fires a fire-and-forget `POST /api/articles/<id>/visit` to increment the server-side visit counter.
+The News page "Trending" sidebar is sorted by `visits` descending.

 ---